Istrouma High School: History

 Istrouma High School began in 1917, in a two-room frame building with a faculty of two.
 In 1921 the school moved to a larger brick building at the corner of Erie Street and Wenonah Street.
 The school had its first graduations in 1921, in the form of the grammar school portion having graduations that year.
 The first high school graduations came in 1924.
 In 1931 another building was added at the corner of Erie Street and Tecumseh Street.
 The school first fielded a football team and band in 1935.
 With increasing enrollment, a third (and much larger) building was added in 1940, at the corner of Erie Street and Osceola Street.
 The school's name and location were proposed to be changed in 1945 to Franklin D. Roosevelt High School.
 This name change never occurred, but the school did move to its current location on Winbourne Ave, in 1951.
 This move and expansion became necessary due to increased enrollment caused by the Louisiana Legislature adding a twelfth grade to school curriculums in 1949.
 The old school buildings became the home of Istrouma Junior High School, and were later torn down in 2005.

 Being located in North Baton Rouge, Istrouma High School, was considered for most of its history as the school for the sons and daughters of blue collar plant workers.
-Its major cross town rival (until 1976) was Baton Rouge High School.
+Its major cross-town rival was Baton Rouge High School until 1976, when BRHS discontinued its football program.

 In 2012, the school was taken over, and was being running as part of the Louisiana Recovery School District.
 In October 2013, it was announced that Istrouma High School would close down for at least one year following the 2013–2014 school year.
 This announcement almost immediately sparked petitions from old and new alumni to keep the school, which was nearing its 100-year anniversary mark, open.
 The school was merged with Capitol High School and reopened at Capitol High's campus starting with the 2015–2016 school year.
 The Istrouma High building continues to be used as school board administrative offices.
 The school re-opened in Summer 2017 to a renovated campus and new academic programs.

 The school was closed for the 2014–2015, 2015–2016, and 2016–2017 academic school years due to repeated failure of meeting state standards and drastic falling enrollment.
 Most students who would traditionally attend Istrouma were expected to attend Capitol Senior High School (ran by Friendship Public Charter School of D.C.) near Downtown Baton Rouge.
 The state was planning to reopen the school as a charter by the 2015–2016 academic school year starting with only a freshman class but did not.